 Engaging students in the world of sustainability

-Pitt hopes for all of its students to gain a fundamental understanding of sustainability.
-Through various courses, majors, minors, internships and community activities, Pitt students have many opportunities to engage with sustainability issues.
+Pitt is working towards all students gaining a fundamental understanding of sustainability.
+Through various courses, certificates, minors, majors, internships, and community activities, there are many academic opportunities to engage with and consider sustainability.

-Pitt schools and departments offer a wide variety of courses with sustainability content as well as sustainability-based undergraduate programs and graduate fellowships.
+Pitt schools and departments offer a wide variety of courses with sustainability content, as well as sustainability-focused undergraduate and graduate programs and fellowships.

-Swanson School of Engineering.
-Its mission is to create and nurture innovations that benefit the environment, positively impact the University and community-at-large, and improve quality of life.
-Through the integration of curriculum, ground-breaking research and social engagement, the Center engages students, faculty and staff as well as everyday citizens to explore and experience sustainability in practice and performance.
+Established in 2003, Pitt’s Mascaro Center for Sustainable Innovation (MCSI) promotes the incorporation of sustainability concepts and practices throughout the University of Pittsburgh .
+MCSI’s mission is to create and nurture innovations that benefit the environment, positively impact the University and community-at-large, and improve quality of life.
+Through the integration of curriculum, groundbreaking research and social engagement, MCSI engages students, faculty and staff as well as everyday citizens to explore and experience sustainability in practice and performance.